Semi-Nonparametric Estimation of Distribution Divergence in Non-Euclidean Spaces: Divergence under RKHS

-\end{Assumption} For ease of reading, we use $\P$ and its probability density function $p$ interchangeably in our notations.
-Note that the universal kernels given in \cref{eq:unv_kernels} satisfy \cref{asm:int_ker}.

 We make use of the notion of kernel embedding of density functions \citep{SmoGreSon:C07,SriGreFuk:J10}.
+Recall our convention that a RKHS $\calK$ is associated with a kernel $k(\cdot,\cdot)$.
 Suppose we have a RKHS $\calK$ associated with a universal kernel satisfying \cref{asm:int_ker}.
-For each probability density $p$, consider the following function from $\calK$ to $\bbR$:
+For each probability measure $\bbP$, consider the following function from $\calK$ to $\bbR$:

-which is a bounded linear functional since $\E_{X\sim p}[k(X,X)]<\infty$ from \cref{asm:int_ker}.
-From the Riesz representation theorem \citep[Theorem 3.7.7]{DebMik:B08}, there exists a unique element $\mu_p\in\calK$ such that $\E_{X\sim p}[f(X)]=\ip{f}{\mu_p}_{\calK}$, where
+which is a bounded linear functional since $\E_{\bbP}[k(X,X)]<\infty$ from \cref{asm:int_ker}.
+From the Riesz representation theorem \citep[Theorem 3.7.7]{DebMik:B08}, there exists a unique element $\mu_{\bbP}\in\calK$ such that $\E_{\bbP}[f(X)]=\ip*{f}{\mu_{\bbP}}_{\calK}$, where

 in which the expectation here is the Bochner integral \citep{HsiEub:15}.
-In other words, the mean embedding of the distribution $p$ is the expectation under $p$ of the canonical feature map.
-From \citet[Lemma 9.3.2]{Dud:B02}, a universal RKHS ensures that the mean embedding \cref{eq:mean_embed} from the space of probability measures to $\calK$ is an injective mapping.
+In other words, the mean embedding of the probability measure $\bbP$ is the expectation under $\bbP$ of the canonical feature map.
+From \citep[Lemma 9.3.2]{Dud:B02}, a universal RKHS ensures that the mean embedding \cref{eq:mean_embed} from the space of probability measures to $\calK$ is an injective mapping.
 Thus, the probability measure is uniquely identified by an element in a universal RKHS $\calK$.
-Consequently, for $f\in\calK$, the mean difference between $p$ and $q$ can be written as
+For $f\in\calK$, the mean difference in terms of $\bbP$ and $\bbQ$ can be written as